-In most cases, when a status bit is read, it is cleared.
-The two exceptions are the DRRDY bit and the DXRDY bit; these bits are cleared only in response to the functional events described for them in Table 8, or in response to a hardware reset.
+When a status bit is read (by CPU or emulation) it is cleared.
+Additionally, the DRRDY bit and the DXRDY bit are also cleared in response to the functional events described for them in Table 8, or in response to a hardware reset.

-The MMC status register 0 (MMCST0) is shown in Figure 20 and described in Table 8.
+The MMC status register 0 (MMCST0) is shown in Figure 19 and described in Table 8.

+Note

-Note: 1) As the command portion and the data portion of the MMC/SD controller are independent, any command such as CMD0 (GO_IDLE_STATE) or CMD12 (STOP_TRANSMISSION) can be sent to the card, even during block transfer.
+1) As the command portion and the data portion of the MMC/SD controller are independent, any command such as CMD0 (GO_IDLE_STATE) or CMD12 (STOP_TRANSMISSION) can be sent to the card, even during block transfer.
 In this situation, the data portion detects this and waits, releasing the busy state only when the command sent was R1b (to be specific, command with BSYEXP bit), otherwise it continues transferring data.